syncfusion/blazor-docs/src/treegrid/treegrid/events.md

----
-title: "Events"
-component: "TreeGrid"
-description: "Learn how to use events in Blazor Tree Grid component."
----

 # Events

 In this section, we have provided the list of events of the Tree Grid component which will be